As an affiliate, we earn from qualifying purchases made on our website.

 Overall, both of these irons are super solid and I don’t think you can go wrong with either of them.
 I think it’ll all come down to how much you have to spend and how often you’ll be using them (casual golfer or every week).

-If you’re just an average player who doesn’t want to spend a fortune and you don’t care about the slightly better consistency in the longer irons, go with the Cleveland CBX irons (Amazon link or Global Golf link).
+If you’re just an average player who doesn’t want to spend a fortune and you don’t care about the slightly better consistency in the longer irons, go with the Cleveland CBX irons (Global Golf link).

 They were pretty much the same in every other category and are one of my favorite irons to hit.
 They’re forgiving, long, and have a solid feel to them.